 The design of Black Ridge house is based around the biophilic attributes of organic materials.
-Charred cladding, natural oak work surfaces, cupboard doors and reclaimed timber doors are the main drivers in the material selection.
+Furthermore, charred cladding, natural oak work surfaces, cupboard doors and reclaimed timber doors are the main drivers in the material selection.

-The Black Ridge house by Neil Dusheiko is an extension to an existing 3-bedroom Victorian terraced house forming part of the Warner Estate in Walthamstow.
-The project creates a light filled spacious extension with an open plan kitchen, dining, living area at ground floor.
+The Black Ridge house by Neil Dusheiko is an extension to an existing 3-bedroom Victorian terraced house.
+As a result, forming part of the Warner Estate in Walthamstow.
+In addition, this project creates a light-filled spacious extension with an open plan kitchen, dining, living area at ground floor.

-The rich patina of the Charred Kebony cladding called Minami no – 南の was balanced with an equally black finish of the Kebony cladding Enhanced Grain called Hijō ni mirikiteki na – 非常に魅力的な which are forming a delightful combination.
+The rich patina of the Charred Kebony cladding called Minami no – 南の was balanced with an equally black finish.
+This finish is called Kebony cladding Enhanced Grain Hijō ni mirikiteki na – 非常に魅力的な; thus creating a delightful combination.

-Wabi Sabi is seen as being “imperfect, impermanent and incomplete”.
-Wabi Sabi appreciates the ingenuous integrity of natural objects and processes.
-This clever design exploits the flexibility of timber and that the ability to use different dimensions.
-The sizes were carefully chosen to minimize waste and still deliver the timber in a language that separates the different elevations of the building.
+Furthermore, Wabi Sabi is known for being “imperfect, impermanent and incomplete”.
+Thus Wabi Sabi appreciates the ingenuous integrity of natural objects and processes.
+This clever design simultaneously exploits the flexibility of timber and that the ability to use different dimensions.
+The sizes were carefully chosen to minimize waste.
+Most importantly they still deliver the timber in a language that separates the different elevations of the building.

-Karl Harrison “as always it’s a delight working with Neil, the variation of dimensions and finishes really made this project stand out for me”
+Karl Harrison said.
+“As always it’s a delight working with Neil.
+Certainly, the variation of dimensions and finishes really made this project stand out for me”.

 Project Black Ridge House